Ellis O'Reilly: Olympic Games 2016

 At the World Championships in Glasgow in October 2015, Ellis secured Ireland their first ever place for an Irish female gymnast at an Olympic test event.
 In March 2016, she was selected as the gymnast to take that place and go forward to compete for a place at the Rio Olympics 2016.

 O'Reilly became the first Irish female gymnast to ever secure Olympic qualification at the Aquecce Rio Test Event, the final qualifying event for the Rio de Janeiro games.

+Retirement

+O'Reilly retired from gymnastics in 2017.
+In 2020, she revealed that due to health problems, including dislocated knees, broken wrists, disc herniation and a broken neck, she had been forced to quit the sport or face the prospect of life in a wheelchair.

 Personal life

 Ellis took up the sport of gymnastics at age six.

 She qualifies for Ireland through her County Armagh-born grandfather.

 O'Reilly previously represented both Great Britain and Northern Ireland.

-O'Reilly is currently studying for her A-levels and is aiming at earning a place in university to study physical education.

-Her older sister Jenna is a four-time amateur British boxing champion so she was given the honour of leading Katie Taylor into the ring for her gold medal fight in London 2012.
+Her older sister Jenna is a four-time amateur British boxing champion, who was given the honour of leading Katie Taylor into the ring for her gold medal fight in London 2012.
 O'Reilly also has two younger brothers, Frank and Reggie, who are boxers.